 What Users Think About Airtable

 Airtable’s project management app for Android only rated 3.8 out of 5 stars (984 reviews), but its project management app for iOS earned an amazing 4.8 of 5 stars among iPhone and iPad users (7,600 ratings).
 Apple users praise the addition of Siri shortcuts as well as its powerful database functionality.
-Our readers who reviewed Airtable’s desktop version appreciated the customizations and forms function as well.
+Users who reviewed Airtable’s desktop version appreciated the customizations and forms function as well.

 Getting Started With Airtable